chandangrg/On-DataFrame-Q1/README.md

 # On-DataFrame-Q1
-This Question no. 1 of the Project on DataFrame for MAC270.
+This is Question no. 1 of the Project on DataFrame for MAC270.